King Dixon: United States Marine Corps

 Dixon entered the United States Marine Corps after graduation.
 He was co-captain of the 1959 Quantico Marines Devil Dogs football team that went 10–0 in the regular season and beat McClellan Air Force Base 90–0 in the Shrimp Bowl.
 Dixon averaged 7.5 yards per carry on the year and scored 52 points.
 He was selected by the DC Touchdown Club as the United States Armed Forces Athlete of the Year for 1959.
 In 1960, he carried the ball 58 times for 7.4 yards and caught 14 passes for 160 yards.
 He scored six touchdowns and had four conversions during the regular season.
 He scored two touchdowns against Naval Air Station Pensacola in the Missile Bowl, one of which came on a 95-yard kickoff return.
-In the Leatherneck Bowl, Dixon scoured four touchdowns and passed for a two-point conversion.
+In the Leatherneck Bowl, Dixon scored four touchdowns and passed for a two-point conversion.
 He finished the game with 76 yards rushing on 11 carries and 4 receptions for 81 yards.

 In 1961, Dixon turned to coaching and led the Camp Hansen Strikers to a Far East championship.
 In 1962 and 1963, he was an assistant coach for the Marine Corps Recruit Depot San Diego team.
 He took over as head coach in 1964 and led the team to an 11–1 record.

 In 1965, Dixon was assigned to the United States Army Infantry School at Fort Benning.
 He was then sent to Vietnam, where he was commanding officer of "B" Company, 1st Reconnaissance Battalion, and later, the 1st Force Company.
 He was awarded the Bronze Star Medal, Navy Commendation Medal with Combat V, and the Vietnamese Gallantry Cross for his service during the Vietnam War.
 He returned to Marine Corps Base Quantico in 1967 as a patrolling and counterinsurgency instructor at The Basic School and was coach of the base's football team in 1968.